Spring Clean Your Google Analytics

 Ask Global Reach for help!

-As we said at the beginning of this article, some level of technical understanding is needed in order successfully implement many of these recommendations.
+As we said at the beginning of this article, some level of technical understanding is needed in order to successfully implement many of these recommendations.
 If the above items seem too advanced, our services may be of use to you.
-Simply reach out to us for help!
+Reach out to us for help!